coatespeter/first-project-gglamping/README.md

 As a static website the user goals will be the same each time, those goals are as follows;

-**Accommodation**
+**Accomodation**

 We would like for potential visitors to the eco-resort to be able to get a feel for the types of accommodation and services available.
 As an eco-glamping resort, we would like for people to know that what they will experience is not necessarily what one can expect in a normal resort.

 **Communication**

 We would like for it to be as easy for a user to contact us as possible.
-We have made sure to include a  visible contact tab on the header which links to a very readable and accessible contact form that is responsive on Phones, Tablets, Laptops and Desktop computers.
+We have made sure to include a  visible contact tab on the header which links to a readable and accessible contact form which is responsive on Phones, Tablets Laptops and Desktop computers.

 **User Friendliness**